You arrive in my body in slow motion

 of tides that don't obey the moon

-as the lips split into shifting tastes
+as lips split into tastes that make

-: electric
+electric

 traces

-grazed across our nervous sweaty shapes
+graze across our nervous sweaty shapes

-thin trail is thinnest through thick whorl
+is thinnest trail through briar and whorl

 Your arms exposed to thorns are brushing